 See our video demonstrating how to hand pollinate your squash.

 What usually happens is: You’ll see male blossoms first, and you’ll wonder where the female flowers are!
 Be patient.
-If there is rain or cold weather, the pollinating bees may not come out which will might delay the emergence of the female blossom.
+If there is rain or cold weather, the pollinating bees may not come out which might delay the emergence of the female blossom.

 This is another reason to self-pollinate squash.
 Using a small artist’s paintbrush, just dab pollen from the inside of male flowers on open females.